SobczakL/SobczakL/README.md

 **`Full-Stack Developer`**

 I'm a full-stack developer dedicated to crafting tech-driven solutions for our interconnected world.
-With a diverse background spanning industries such as kitchen management, luxury retail sales, and retail buying at Canada's largest bookstores, I bring a unique perspective to problem-solving.
+With a diverse background spanning various industries such as kitchen management, luxury retail sales, and retail buying at Canada's largest bookstores, I bring a unique perspective to problem-solving.
 As a lifelong learner, I embrace new technologies and industry trends to continuously enhance my expertise.
 I'm excited to collaborate with fellow enthusiasts and aim to create innovative solutions that address real-world challenges.

  <p align="left">
       <a href="https://github.com/SobczakL?tab=followers">